lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   a request may contain an Accept option and the response a Content option.

-  {{I-D.ietf-lpwan-ipv6-static-context-hc}} defines the use of  a message direction (DI) when processing the rule which allows the description of message header format in baoth directions.
+  {{I-D.ietf-lpwan-ipv6-static-context-hc}} defines the use of  a message direction (DI) when processing the rule which allows the description of message header format in both directions.

 * Even when a field is "symmetric" (i.e. found in both directions) the values carried in each direction are different.
 Combined with a matching list in the TV, this will allow to reduce the range of expected values in a particular direction and therefore reduce the size of a compression residue.
   For instance,
-  if a client sends only CON resquest, the type can be elided by compression and the answer may use one bit to carry either the ACK or RST type.
+  if a client sends only CON request, the type can be elided by compression and the answer may use one bit to carry either the ACK or RST type.
 Same behavior can be applied to the CoAP Code field (0.0X code are present in the request and Y.ZZ in the answer).
   The direction allows to split in two parts the possible values for each direction.